NoahBSchwartz/BallBuddy/README.md

 ## 🚀 Overview

 I used a **Raspberry Pi Zero** to make this build even cheaper.
-It could only process one image every few seconds so I used socket communication to send the data to my laptop for further processing.
+It could only process one image every few seconds so I had to send the data back and forth to my laptop for further processing.

 ## 🛠 Process